Business Rates

 • By admin

-In light of this and the broad range of other problems with the tax, London Councils welcomed the second fundamental review as an opportunity to address the systemic problems left unresolved by the one concluded in 2016.
-Our evidence to the review can be found in the link below and its results were published alongside the Autumn Budget and Spending Review 2021.
-For a second time the opportunity was not taken.
+London Councils welcomed the second fundamental Business Rates review as an opportunity to address the systemic problems left unresolved by the one concluded in 2016.
 The outcome of the fundamental review of business rates confirmed 3 yearly revaluations from 2023, a new temporary relief for eligible retail, hospitality and leisure properties for 2022-23, a new 100% improvement relief, and the freezing of the multiplier in 2022-23.

 Fundamental reform cannot be delayed indefinitely as the capital’s rate payers contribute an increasingly unsustainable proportion of the national business rates yield.
 Fixed yield revaluations mean London’s share of England’s rates take is increasing at each Revaluation and, if this continues, we could reach a situation where London has over half of the national business rates base by the early 2040s.
 This is not good for anyone.